jmcnamara/rust_xlsxwriter/examples/Readme.md

   ranges in a protected worksheet, with additional options.

 * doc_worksheet_write_array_formula.rs - Demonstrates writing an array
-  formulas with formatting to a worksheet.

-* doc_worksheet_write_array_formula_only.rs - Demonstrates writing an array
   formulas to a worksheet.

+* doc_worksheet_write_array_formula_with_format.rs - Demonstrates writing
+  an array formulas with formatting to a worksheet.

 * doc_worksheet_write_blank.rs - Demonstrates writing a blank cell with
   formatting, i.e., a cell that has no data but does have formatting.

-* doc_worksheet_write_boolean.rs - Demonstrates writing formatted boolean
+* doc_worksheet_write_boolean.rs - Demonstrates writing boolean values to a
-  values to a worksheet.
+  worksheet.

-* doc_worksheet_write_boolean_only.rs - Demonstrates writing boolean values
+* doc_worksheet_write_boolean_with_format.rs - Demonstrates writing
-  to a worksheet.
+  formatted boolean values to a worksheet.

 * doc_worksheet_write_date.rs - Demonstrates writing formatted dates in an
   Excel worksheet.